bediger4000/lru-cache/README.md

 implementation.
 * [Python](https://codereview.stackexchange.com/questions/225788/least-recently-used-cache-daily-coding-practice)

-All 3 of these other implementations use the same hashtable and queue cache implementation.
+All 3 of these other implementations use the same hash table and queue cache implementation.
-They all use some standard library data types to do the hashtable and doubly-linked list.
+They all use some standard library data types to do the hash table and doubly-linked list.
 They all have less than 20% of the lines of code I ended up with.
 I just might have failed this interview question.

-To see if Go can do an equally succint version of an LRU cache if the programmer exploits standard library code,
+To see if Go can do an equally succinct version of an LRU cache if the programmer exploits standard library code,
 I wrote a 78-line [version](alternative/lru.go) that exploits Go's "map" data type, and a standard package doubly-linked list